-- g) Collapsed Pioneer Easy bus which provided public transport in Kampala and was regulated by the KCCA; - h) Uganda Taxi Operators and Drivers Association (UTODA) which manages the Old and New taxi parks in Kampala contracted by KCCA: - i) Local governments all over Uganda also have contracts with several operators of public markets, abattoirs and other similar entities operated by private investors; - j) Jinja and Nakasongola fuel storage tanks were refurbished, stocked and are operate by private investor; and - k) Entebbe Handling Service (ENHAS) a private company provides consumer services at Entebbe international airport regulated by Civil Aviation Authority.
+- d) Serena Hotel operated under a consortium comprised of Tourism Promotion Services (a division of the Aga Khan Fund for Economic Development), National Social Security Fund and Proparco (a French property investment company); - e) Oil Palm Uganda Limited (OPUL), a consortium comprised of Wilmar, managers of the plantation and Bidco, responsible for processing and producing palm oil products; - f) Street parking in Kampala which is operated by a private firm, Multiplex on behalf of Kampala Capital City Authority (KCCA); - g) Collapsed Pioneer Easy bus which provided public transport in Kampala and was regulated by the KCCA; - h) Uganda Taxi Operators and Drivers Association (UTODA) which manages the Old and New taxi parks in Kampala contracted by KCCA; - i) Local governments all over Uganda also have contracts with several operators of public markets, abattoirs and other similar entities operated by private investors; - j) Jinja and Nakasongola fuel storage tanks were refurbished, stocked and are operate by private investor; and - k) Entebbe Handling Service (ENHAS) a private company provides consumer services at Entebbe international airport regulated by Civil Aviation Authority.

 Hon.
-Members, What has been of such PPPs in service provided to the citizens we represent here in this August House?
+Members, What has been of such PPPs in regard to services provided to the citizens we represent here in this August House?